PitchConnect/match_event_assistant/PROJECT_OVERVIEW.md

 - [ ] Add a docker-compose example for Kokoro-FastAPI in documentation.
 - [ ] Log all progress and decisions in `LOG.md` and the main chat.

-### Milestone 2: Event Logging Core Module
+### Milestone 2: Event Logging Core Module (COMPLETED)
-**Objective:** Scaffold and implement the event logging core module with minimal viable functionality.
+- [x] Design event schema

-**Epics/Issues:**
+- [x] Implement event logging API
-- [ ] Design and scaffold the event logging core module.
+- [x] Local event storage and retrieval
-- [ ] Implement minimal event logging functionality and tests.
+- [x] Integration with upstream modules
-- [ ] Document architecture and usage in `ARCHITECTURE.md` and `README.md`.
+- [x] Unit and integration tests

-- [ ] Update onboarding and contribution guidelines to reflect new module.
+**Summary:**
-- [ ] Ensure all changes are logged in real time and context is propagated.
+Milestone 2 delivered a robust Event Logging Core Module.
+The team designed a flexible event schema, implemented a logging API, and ensured reliable local storage and retrieval.
+Integration and testing confirm readiness for upstream use.

 ### Milestone 3: End-to-End Workflow Integration
 **Objective:** Integrate TTS and event logging modules into the main match_event_assistant workflow.